-The Rangers arrived in three ships, the channel steamer HMS Amsterdam, HMS Ben My Chree and USS LCT46.
+The commandos arrived in three ships, the channel steamer HMS Amsterdam, the passenger ferry HMS Ben-My-Chree and USS LCT46.
 Soon, 11 landing craft plus four DUKWs packed with Rangers had detached from these mother ships and were heading for the coast 12 miles way.
 It was dark and the sea rough.
-Two British LCS and a Royal Navy Fairmile motor launch led the way in.
+Two British LCS and a Royal Navy Fairmile motor launch led the way.

-This was not easy transit.
+It was not easy transit.
 The rough sea hurled water into the landing craft, forcing the Rangers to bail with their helmets.
 Then, LCA914, which was carrying a vital cache of reserve ammunition and supplies, sank.
 Just one man survived.
 Then, LCA860 sank.
-The 20 men and the commander of D Company who were within were rescued.
-Equally badly, the naval launch guide boat ML304 being disoriented and led the force on a wrong bearing.
+The 20 men and the commander of D Company who were onboard were rescued.
+Equally badly, the Royal Navy launch guide boat ML304 being disoriented and led the force along a wrong bearing.

 Rudder, in the leading boat, flanked west.
 Believing that Rudder was aborting the mission, the British officer of ML304 tried to ram Rudder’s landing craft.
-Soon, however, he had realized he was in error.
-By when the force was properly turned towards Pointe du Hoc, 38 minutes had been lost.
+But then sense dawned upon the British officer and he realized he was in error.
+By when the force was properly turned towards Pointe du Hoc, 38 valuable minutes had been lost.
 Soon, the force was running a four-kilometer gauntlet from the guns atop the coastline as it chugged towards the clifftop base.
-German 20mm gunfire struck a DUKW, then LCS91 was holed below the waterline and sank.
+German 20mm gunfire struck a DUKW, and then and a landing craft (LCS91) which was holed below the waterline and sank.

 The Rangers watched in horror.
 Sgt.
 Antonio Ruggiero remembered: “As we came in closer and closer to the shore, that’s when we start seeing these 88s or what the hell they were, flying over the top of us.
 You could see ‘em, you know.
 Well by that time, I had thrown up through my vomit bag.
 They gave us a bag, you know.
 And my job was to hook the grappling hook on the rockets to fire the rope up the cliff.
 When they told us to load up, you know the last thing I said to myself?
 And I didn’t say it to myself; I said it to the guy upstairs.
 I said, “Dear God, don’t let me drown.
 I want to get in and do what I’m supposed to do.”

-Back aboard the 1st Division’s command ship, the former ocean liner-now-turned-command ship USS Ancon, the G3 operations officer noted that a “brilliant white flair seen near Pointe du Hoc.”
+Back aboard the 1st Division’s command ship, the former ocean liner-now-turned-command ship USS Ancon, the G3 operations officer noted that a “brilliant white flare seen near Pointe du Hoc.”
 The German garrison was on full-alert.
-It was 7.08 am when the first landing craft hit the beach.
+It was 7.08 am when the first landing craft hit the strip of beach at the base of the cliff.
 Onboard the destroyer USS Saterlee, sailors were aghast to see the Germans atop the cliff, preparing to fire down on the Rangers.
 Before the Saterlee could do anything about it, it was under fire from a German gun.

-The destroyer went into attack mode, blasting the gun emplacement which had the effect some of the Germans from firing on the Rangers.
+The destroyer went into attack mode, blasting the gun emplacement which had the effect of diverting some of the German fire from the Rangers.

 This may be the area where Rangers who landed from LCA-888 managed to climb to the top using an extension ladder placed on a mound of debris knocked out of the cliff top.
 This photo was taken on June 8 when the route was being used for supplies.
 US National Archives